cimryan/teslausb/README.md

 1. Connect your SD card to your computer.
 2. Use Etcher to write the zip file you downloaded to the SD card.
 Etcher works well and is multi-platform.
    > Note: you don't need to uncompress the zip file you downloaded.
-3. Plug the micro sd card into the Pi.

 ### Get a shell on the Pi
 If you have a monitor with an hdmi input, a mini hdmi to hdmi cable, a usb keyboard and a micro usb power cable you can hook up the devices to the Pi and configure it directly.
+1. Insert the MicroSD card into the Pi.
+1. Connect the keyboard, and monitor to the Pi.
+1. Connect the power supply to the Pi using the port labeld "PWR" on the circuitboard.
-Plug it in and turn it on.
-When you're prompted for the password for the user "pi" use "raspberry" without the quotes.
-Now skip to section below titled "Get the scripts onto the Pi".
+1. When you're prompted for the password for the user "pi" use "raspberry" without the quotes.
+1. Now skip to section below titled "Get the scripts onto the Pi".

-If you don't have a keyboard/HDMI setup to boot the Pi and edit/transfer files directly, you'll probably want to connect to it over USB.
+If you don't have a keyboard/HDMI setup to boot the Pi and edit/transfer files directly, you'll probably want to connect to the Pi over USB.

-If you're using Windows, follow [these instructions](GetShellWithoutMonitorOnWindows.md), then skip down to the section titled "Get the scripts onto the Pi".
+* If you're using Windows, follow [these instructions](GetShellWithoutMonitorOnWindows.md), then skip down to the section titled "Get the scripts onto the Pi".

-If you're using Linux or a Mac, follow [these instructions](GetShellWitoutMonitorOnLinux.md), then proceed to the next section.
+* If you're using Linux or a Mac, follow [these instructions](GetShellWitoutMonitorOnLinux.md), then proceed to the next section.

 ### Get the scripts onto the Pi
 Now that you have a shell on the Pi you can turn the Pi into a smart USB drive.